Piyushsahu99/BloodLink/CONTRIBUTING.md

-# Contributing to BloodLink
+# Contributing to Raktchain

-Thank you for your interest in contributing to BloodLink!
+Thank you for your interest in contributing to Raktchain!
 We welcome contributions from the community to help improve our blood donation platform.

 ## Table of Contents